KaufmannLukas/ds-ultimate-tic-tac-toe/README.md

 ![mcts](/images/slide_05_mcts.png)

-The MCTS works as follows: One iteration is completed after selecting a move, expanding and exploring the game tree (all nodes in the tree are possible game states or moves that can be played) and simulating the outcome from there by random play.
+The MCTS works as follows: One iteration is completed after selecting a move, expanding and exploring the game tree (all nodes in the tree are possible game states or moves that can be played) and simulating the outcome from there by playing random moves.
 The outcome of this playout is than backpropagated to the top, along the path that has been played.
 The visit counts and reward values of these nodes are then updated.
-In order to access these results in the future, we implemented a memory file.
-This file grows large in size quickly, though.
+In order to access these results in the future, we implemented a memory function.
+This memory file grows large in size quickly, though.

 ## PPO

 ![ppo](/images/slide_06_ppo.png)

 In the PPO model, our agent performs an action (=move) in the environment (=game) and gets a new game state, as well as rewards for his actions.
 The actor network predicts probabilites for each move and the critic network estimates the value of the given board state.
+Compared to the MCTS memory file, the file sizes for the two networks are very small and therefore more useful in uploading them into the frontend / playable gaming interface.

 ## Model evaluation